Jawahir01/Bird-Hunt/README.md

   - I want to easly know how to contact the game developer

 - ### **Regular User**
-    As a returning user, I want to play the game and get different scores.
+    As a returning user, I would like to receive different feedback for my scores at the end of the game.

 # **UX Design**